TITLE 89: SOCIAL SERVICES

 2) Infants that can easily turn over from the back to stomach position shall be placed down to sleep on their backs, but allowed to adopt their preferred position while sleeping;

 j) No positioning device that restricts movement within the child's bed shall be used without written instructions from the child's physician.
-Soft bedding, bumpers, pillows, quilts, comforters, sheepskins, stuffed toys and other soft products shall be removed from the crib when children are napping or sleeping.
-If using a blanket, put the child with his or her feet at the foot of the crib.
-Tuck a thin blanket around the crib mattress, reaching only as far as the child's chest.
+Soft bedding, bumpers, pillows, quilts, comforters, sheepskins, stuffed toys and other soft products shall not be used or stored in cribs.

 k) Staffing during nap times shall be in accordance with Section 407.190(e).
 When non-sleeping children are allowed to get up, staffing shall be in accordance with Section 407.190(a).